jaredly/artswap/Technical Specification.md

 }

 // Once finalized:
-// - All votes for this artist/event marked as finalized = true
+// - All votes for this artist/event get finalizedAt timestamp
-// - No further modifications allowed
+// - No further modifications allowed (finalizedAt !== null)
 // - Preference order locked for matching algorithm
+// - Provides audit trail of when votes were locked
 ```

 ### Voting Finalization

 When transitioning from VOTING to CLOSED:
-1. Auto-finalize any unfinalized votes (keep current state)
+1. Auto-finalize any unfinalized votes (set finalizedAt to current timestamp)
 2. Calculate mutual likes using preference order for tie-breaking
 3. Create Match records prioritizing higher preference matches
 4. Send match notifications
-5. Lock all votes (no changes allowed)
+5. Lock all votes (finalizedAt prevents further changes)
 6. Update event phase
-7. Log transition in audit log
+7. Log transition in audit log with finalization timestamps

 ---